 However, the LAO cautioned legislators about uncertainty in both the federal and state tax systems, particularly because federal tax reform adds to already uncertain revenue estimates for the state.
 Taylor provided an example with Proposition 55, which extends income tax increases on high-income taxpayers through 2030.
 The volatility of capital gains taxes can contribute to uncertainty about revenues.

 Taylor also advised that many of the decisions about spending will come down to how much the Legislature wants to prepare for a recession, and to be mindful of interactions between reserve funds and what the Governor and Legislature are allowed to allocate monies towards – for example, if you max out the Rainy Day Fund, leftover dollars must be spent on infrastructure.

 During the Assembly Overview hearing, the Legislative Analyst acknowledged that a 10% reserve is a good target to achieve in the Rainy Day Fund.
 The Legislature could decide to not allocate to Governor’s proposed $3.5B towards the Rainy Day Fund, in order to have more discretion to use it for its own funding priorities.

 After the Legislative Analyst’s overview, the committee moved on to questions from Legislators, with Senator Mitchell asking the panelists to comment on the implications of federal tax reform.
 Amy Costa began by saying that the changes are “hard to understand in nature just yet, but that we do know that tax reforms will impact individual taxpayer behavior.
-We may not fully realize the implications until people file [for taxes] in 2019.”
+We may not fully realize the implications until people file in 2019.”

 Proposition 55, Proposition 56, and Medi-Cal Funding